Cancun Trip Insider.

 Most Popular Tours

-Cenote Combo Tours
+Chichén Itzá & Cenote Combo Tours

 What to Bring

-Wear light, breathable clothing and comfortable walking shoes — you'll be on your feet for 2–3 hours across uneven terrain.
+Wear light, breathable clothing and comfortable walking shoes.
+You'll be on your feet for 2–3 hours across uneven terrain.
 Sun protection is essential: a hat, sunglasses, and sunscreen.
 Bring a refillable water bottle (the heat is intense).
 Photography is allowed throughout the site, though climbing the pyramid has been prohibited since 2006 to protect the structure.
 Cash in pesos is useful for vendors inside the site.

 Frequently Asked Questions